j3din00b/XeroHub/content/iso.md

 It's for all of you out there, who prefer an easier way to install **Arch** and are fans of the **KDE** Desktop Environment, and feel like supporting my work financially while getting something in return.
 Thanks to those who do.

 If you prefer not to, or can't,it's not an issue at all.
-You can always use **ArchInstall** in combination with my **PlasmaInstall** scripts to achieve a *similar* result.
+You can always use the included  **ArchInstall** in combination with my **PlasmaInstall** scripts to achieve a *similar* result.

 {{< article link="/news/xerolinux-plasma/" >}}